 GED In Washington

+Washington is using the computerized GED exam for its high school equivalency testing program.
 To register for GED testing, applicants must create an account on the official GED Testing Service website GED.com.

+The GED exam gives people who didn’t finish high school the opportunity to acquire an equivalent degree.
 The GED test is given at state-designated Washington State GED test centers and in an online proctored (O.P.) format.

-All over Washington, there are GED prep facilities where you can get become all set to take the GED exam successfully.
+All over Washington, there are GED prep facilities where you can become all set to take the GED exam successfully.

 Washington GED Testing Requirements